-San Francisco Bay Area Seaport Plan (Amended through December 2011) - https://bcdc.ca.gov/seaport/seaport.pdf
+San Francisco Bay Area Seaport Plan (Amended through December 2011): https://bcdc.ca.gov/seaport/seaport.pdf

 Task No. Description Responsible Party Work Products Fund Source Start Date End Date 1 Continue to monitor and support statewide goods movement planning efforts and funding initiatives Staff Participate in the California Freight Advisory Committee.
 Participate in statewide planning efforts related to federal freight formula funding, including the prioritization of Critical Urban and Rural Corridors and the Freight Investment Plan.
 Coordinate with local partners on prioritization of project proposals for new SB1 funding programs, especially the Trade Corridor Enhancement Program.
 Participate in Caltrans Comprehensive Multimodal Corridor Planning.
-FHWA PL 07/01/23 06/30/24

-2 Support regional goods Staff Participate in FHWA PL 07/01/23 06/30/24

-movement planning and Starr quarterly meetings 111W/11L 07/01/23 00/30/24

-implementation efforts, of the regional

-including Plan Bay Area Goods Movement

-Executive Team.

-2050 implementation Executive Team.

-actions Support and assist

-partner agencies in

-applications for state

-and federal funding

-for goods movement

-plans and projects.

-pians and projects.

-Coordinate with

-other regional

-agencies (BCDC

-and BAAQMD) on

-goods movement

-planning and

-activities.

-detivities.

-Participate in state

-and local goods

-movement planning

-activities within the

-region.

-Finalize the 2023

-Update to the

-Regional Goods

-Movement

-Investment Strategy
+FHWA PL 07/01/24 06/30/25 implementation efforts, including Plan Bay Area 2050 implementation actions of the regional Goods Movement Executive Team.
+Support and assist ı actions actions partner agencies in applications for state and federal funding for goods movement plans and projects.
+Coordinate with other regional agencies (BCDC and BAAQMD) on goods movement planning and activities.
+Participate in state and local goods movement planning activities within the region.
+Incorporate priority elements of the Regional Goods Movement Investment Strategy into Plan Bay Area 2050+.

-Potentially update the Regional Goods Movement Investment Strategy in concert with Bay Area CTAs, Ports (both Maritime and Aviation), Bay Area Air Quality Management District (BAAQMD), and Caltrans.
+Begin scoping for a potential update to the Regional Goods Movement Plan in concert with Bay Area CTAs, Ports (both Maritime and Aviation), Bay Area Air Quality Management District (BAAQMD), and Caltrans.

-- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency. - Increase the safety of the transportation system for motorized and non-motorized users. - Increase the security of the transportation system for motorized and non-motorized users. - Increase the accessibility and mobility of people and freight. - Protect and enhance the environment, promote energy conservation, improve quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns.
+- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity and efficiency. - Increase the safety of the transportation system for motorized and non-motorized users. - Increase the security of the transportation system for motorized and non-motorized users. - Increase the accessibility and mobility of people and freight. - Protect and enhance the environment, promote energy conservation, improve quality of life, and promote

-- Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - Promote efficient system management and operation. - Emphasize the preservation of the existing transportation system. - Improve the resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation.
+- consistency between transportation improvements and state and local planned growth and economic development patterns. - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight. - Promote efficient system management and operation. - Emphasize the preservation of the existing transportation system. - Improve the resiliency and reliability of the transportation system and reduce or mitigate storm water impacts of surface transportation.